-- The registration fees for the Fellows and guests shall be determined by the Program Committee and set by the Executive
+- The registration fees for the Fellows and guests shall be recommended by the Program Committee and set by the Executive Board.

-- Guests and nonmembers attending any scientific meeting and social functions shall pay a registration fee at least equal to that of the Fellow’s registration fee, the amount to be determined by the Program Committee and set by the Executive
+- Guests and nonmembers attending any scientific meeting and social functions shall pay a registration fee at least equal to that of the Fellow’s registration fee, or an amount to be determined by the Program Committee and approved by the Executive Board.

 - Any member in good standing against whom no charge is pending may resign from membership in the Society.